Bralor/netlab/README.md

 ## test suits
   Set of tests that verifies the functionality of test cases.
   examples: kernel.py (basic test-case), test-<test_case>.py

+### tests/kernel.py
+File contains basic tests.
+These tests contains basic integration tests to verify if there are correct krt tables returning from the netlab.
+#### test_wait
+Wait until time is up.
+Variable "LIMIT" specify the time value (default LIMIT = 60).
+#### test_
 ### test-cf-ospf-base.py
 #### Topology:
 ```